A war of traditional art vs digital art has been long waging since digital art has come into existence?

-Combine painting and sculpting, you get shaped canvas.
-Mix photos and editing software, you’ll get a new form of the digital hybrid art piece.
+Combining painting and sculpting, you get a shaped canvas.
+Mix photos and editing software, and you’ll get a new form of a digital hybrid art piece.

-In a sense, combining different forms of arts leads to the invention of new styles.
-That’s what most of the artists are doing!
+In a sense, combining different forms of art leads to the invention of new styles.
+That’s what most artists are doing!

-Now, if you’re wondering how traditional art and digital art can be combined, I’ll love to tell you that’s what we have been doing for the past few years!
+Now, if you’re wondering how traditional art and digital art can be combined, I’d love to tell you that’s what we have been doing for the past few years!